 This is a guide all about backpacking Puerto Rico!

 Welcome to Puerto Rico.
-Known primarily for great surfing, it’s heavy American influence and very attractive people (think Jennifer Lopez).
+Known primarily for great surfing, it’s heavily American influence and very attractive people (think Jennifer Lopez).

 The reality is, is that this island has a hell of a lot more going for it than one might think.